 Always on stage

 Remember, when attending business development or firm social events outside the office, you’re at work.
-Moreover, even when “off the clock”, you may be in the public eye.
-Watch what you post online or Twitter.
+Moreover, even when “off the clock,” you may be in the public eye.
+Watch what you post online or on Twitter.
 Because modern technology so effectively broadcasts personal details to everyone, private lives are increasingly public.
 In addition to making out-of-the-office conduct more open to review by clients, prospects, and colleagues, it creates a record you may never escape.

-Striving to be the ideal lawyer – in addition to being a smart and effective – takes constant vigilance.
+Striving to be the ideal lawyer – in addition to being smart and effective – takes constant vigilance.
 Oh well, practice makes perfect.